rabyj/epigeec/README.md

 	sudo pip install epigeec

-epiGeEC depends on the h5py package which can be difficult to install depending on your platform see [this webpage](http://docs.h5py.org/en/latest/build.html) for help.
+epiGeEC depends on the h5py package which can be difficult to install depending on your platform.
+See [this webpage](http://docs.h5py.org/en/latest/build.html) for help.

 ### How To Use
 - - - -